Americans are Remodeling to Age in Place Instead of Downsizing

 Other things to consider when remodeling a home for senior living include installing extra handrails to outdoor and indoor stairs, adding non-slip surfaces to the bathtub and shower to prevent falls, and building easy-to-reach storage spaces.

-Whether you’ve lived in your home for 25 years and are remodeling to age in place to live there another 25 years or you plan to move around to accommodate your changing needs, we understand that either choice is a life transition.
+Whether you’ve lived in your home for 25 years and are remodeling to age in place or you plan to move around to accommodate your changing needs, we understand that either choice is a life transition.

 If you decide that it’s time to downsize or remodel your home to age in place, we’re here to help you through the process.
 Our storage facilities are designed to make life transitions a little less stressful.